r58Playz/fna-wasm-threads/README.md

 # FNA WASM threaded on .NET 9

-Run `make statics serve`
+A template for FNA games with threads.
+Using OPFS for file storage is also supported, OPFS is mounted at `/libsdl` in the WASM fs.

+## Usage
-Clone fna 24.05 in a parent directory and apply FNA.patch.
+- Clone fna 24.01 in a parent directory and apply FNA.patch.
+- Run `make serve`